Frequently Asked Questions

 - Neighborhood Improvements, Infrastructure and Resiliency - $23 million

-◦ Every dollar will be spent in the City of Hollywood.
+- Every dollar is spent in the City of Hollywood.

-◦ Improvement projects could help increase property values and expand the City’s tax base
+- Help to increase property values and expand the City’s tax base.

-◦ General Obligation Bonds allow the City to direct significant funding to a significant number of complex, large-scale projects sooner, thereby improving the quality of life for current residents than other funding methods.
+- Improve quality of life for residents.
+General Obligation Bonds allow the City to direct significant funding to a large number of complex, large-scale projects sooner, thereby improving the quality of life for current residents.

-◦ Local business participation through contract awards.
-Qualified local businesses would be able to participate in this process.
+- Increase local business participation through contract awards.
+Qualified local businesses are eligible to participate in this process.

-◦Create local jobs – City improvements may attract private investment in the form of new businesses.
+- Create local jobs.
+City improvements attract private investment in the form of new businesses.

-What are some of the improvement projects proposed?
+What are some of the improvement projects funded by the GOB?

 - New Hollywood Police Department Headquarters